 What to Do If a Macaw Bites You

-If a macaw bites you, the first step is to remain calm.
-That’s easier said than done, but any outbursts or negative behavior directed toward the parrot might:
+If a macaw bites you, remain calm as any outbursts or negative behavior toward the parrot might:

-- Break trust with the parrot so that it’s wary of you in the future
+- Break trust with the parrot, so it’s wary of you in the future.

 If the parrot has latched on, remain still.
 The macaw will let go in short order and may want to retreat to a safe place.
 Once the parrot has released its grip, treat the bite like you would any other injury.